Cambodia and Thailand - February 2011

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Only Noodles... only noodles.
-This is the name of a tiny restaurant we loved at Koh Phi Phi.
+Only Noodles...
+Only noodles.
+This is the name of a tiny restaurant that we loved in Koh Phi Phi.
 On the menu, noodles, exclusively: the famous Thai fried noodles, called Pad-Thai.
-In my humble opinion, this is the best address to eat a Pad-Thai to Koh Phi Phi!
+In my humble opinion, this is the best place to eat a Pad-Thai to Koh Phi Phi!

 Only Noodles, the restaurant of pad-thai

-This is the other girl, my girlfriend of travel, who pounded net in front of the restaurant.
-Must say we can not miss it.
+It's the other girl, my travel companion, who crashed in front of the restaurant.
+It must be said that we can't miss it.

-The small room is lined with thousands of loose sheets of paper, where customers have left messages, compliments and drawings in felt.
-Just for that alone, we feel like settling down!
+The small room is lined with thousands of loose sheets of paper, where customers have left messages, compliments and drawings, in felt-tip pen.
+Just for that, we want to settle down!

-The room itself, like all the little street restaurants, does not look good.
-Four coarse wooden tables, small plastic chairs, chopsticks and spoons available in pots, fans in the corners.
-A lady noodles noodles in the adjoining kitchen, hidden behind her steaming wok.
+The room itself, like all the small street restaurants, doesn't look like much.
+Four rough wooden tables, small plastic chairs, chopsticks and spoons in pots, fans in the corners.
+A lady stirs noodles in the adjoining kitchen, hidden behind her steaming wok.
 No plates, the Pad-Thai are served in vulgar plastic trays.

 It's full.
 I hesitate.
-I have eaten Pad-Thai the day before, already.
-But the other girl has never tried.
+I ate a Pad-Thai the day before, already.
+But the other girl has never tried it before.

 There's a guy by himself at the first table.
 Seeing us dithering, he invites us to sit with him.
 That's nice.
 All right, well, let's go!